 To inform establishment of a groundwater quality trend monitoring network.

-Beginning in 2022, all Dischargers must conduct annual sampling of the primary irrigation well between March 1 and May 31.
+Beginning in 2022, all Dischargers with one or more on-farm irrigation wells (e.g., irrigation wells physically located on the ranch) must conduct annual sampling of the primary irrigation well between March 1 and May 31.
 Dischargers must report monitoring results by July 31 each year.
 This annual monitoring and reporting requirement will cease upon initiation of an Executive Officer-approved groundwater quality trend monitoring and reporting work plan.

 At a minimum, samples must be analyzed for nitrate as nitrogen or nitrate + nitrite as nitrogen, total dissolved solids (TDS), and field parameters as specified in Table MRP-6.